The PingOne LDAP Gateway reduces the complexity of moving to the cloud while maintaining connectivity to on-premise end-user data.

 administrative node can communicate with the specified datastore.

-Datastore validation is no longer enabled during configuration.
-This feature lets you configure datastores without requiring a successful connection between the administrative node and the datastore.
+- Datastore validation is not enabled during configuration, which lets you configure datastores without requiring a successful connection between the administrative node and the datastore.
 You can also save the datastore even if the connection is not currently successful.

 - Click Advanced if you want to configure LDAP attributes to be handled as binary data.